Bruno Barbieri: Personal life

 Barbieri is not married.
 He had a difficult time with his father because he didn't like the idea of him becoming a chef.
-He is an avid supporter of soccer team Inter Milan, and he played soccer when he was young.
+He is an avid supporter of the soccer team Inter Milan, and he played soccer when he was young.
 He said that his dream is to cook for Queen Elizabeth II and to cook or make a movie with Johnny Depp.